-LABEL DESCRIPTION RIP Direction RIP (Routing Information Protocol) allows a router to exchange routing information with other routers.
+LABEL DESCRIPTION Private (PPPoE and PPTP only) This parameter determines if the ZyAIR will include the route to this remote node in its RIP broadcasts.
+If select Yes , this route is kept private and not included in RIP broadcast.
+If select No , the route to this remote node will be propagated to other hosts through RIP broadcasts.
+RIP Direction RIP (Routing Information Protocol) allows a router to exchange routing information with other routers.
 The RIP Direction field controls the sending and receiving of RIP packets.
 Choose Both, None, In Only or Out Only.
 When set to Both or Out Only , the ZyAIR will broadcast its routing table periodically.
 When set to Both or In Only , the ZyAIR will incorporate RIP information that it receives.
 When set to None , the ZyAIR will not send any RIP packets and will ignore any RIP packets received.
 By default, RIP Direction is set to Both .
 RIP Version The RIP Version field controls the format and the broadcasting method of the RIP packets that the ZyAIR sends (it recognizes both formats when receiving).
 Choose RIP-1 , RIP-2B or RIP-2M .
 RIP-1 is universally supported; but RIP-2 carries more information.
 RIP-1 is probably adequate for most networks, unless you have an unusual network topology.
 Both RIP-2B and RIP-2M sends the routing data in RIP-2 format; the difference being that RIP-2B uses subnet broadcasting while RIP-2M uses multicasting.
 Multicasting can reduce the load on non-router machines since they generally do not listen to the RIP multicast address and so will not receive the RIP packets.
 However, if one router uses multicasting, then all routers on your network must use multicasting, also.
 By default, the RIP Version field is set to RIP-1 .
 Multicast Choose None (default), IGMP-V1 or IGMP-V2 .
 IGMP (Internet Group Multicast Protocol) is a session-layer protocol used to establish membership in a Multicast group - it is not used to carry user data.
 IGMP version 2 (RFC 2236) is an improvement over version 1 (RFC 1112) but IGMP version 1 is still in wide use.
 If you would like to read more detailed information about interoperability between IGMP version 2 and version 1, please see sections 4 and 5 of RFC 2236.
-Windows Networking g (NetBIOS over TCP/IP): NetBIOS (Network E to connect to and co packets cause unwa through to the WAN Basic Input/Output System) are TCP or UDP broadcast packets that enable a computer ommunicate with a LAN.
-For some dial-up services such as PPPoE or PPTP, NetBIOS anted calls.
-However it may sometimes be necessary to allow NetBIOS packets to pass in order to find a computer on the WAN.
+UDP broadcast pac g (NetBIOS over TCP/IP): NetBIOS (Network Basic Input/Output System) are TCP or kets that enable a computer to connect to and communicate with a LAN.
+For some dial- PPPoE or PPTP, NetBIOS packets cause unwanted calls.